The Importance of Omnichannel Customer Support in Today's Business Landscape

 - 6 min read

-This unified approach drives satisfaction and loyalty: companies with robust omnichannel strategies retain about 89% of their customers.
+This unified approach drives satisfaction and loyalty.
+Companies with robust omnichannel strategies retain about 89% of their customers.

 In response, businesses are moving beyond siloed “multichannel” support.
 As one report bluntly states: “Multichannel support no longer fits the bill; omnichannel support that integrates all channels is how brands tackle this challenge.”